 This course presents advanced concepts in neuroscience, pharmacokinetics and pharmacodynamics and the clinical management of targeted psychiatric symptoms, related to the psychopharmacologic treatment of various psychiatric disorders across the lifespan.
 The course reflects current scientific knowledge of psychopharmacology and its application to clinical problems seen in a variety of settings.
 This course builds on diagnostic and neuroscience content from 7221 to provide the advanced practitioner with knowledge related to clinical management of psychotropic medications.
-Pre/corequisite: 6010, 6020 and 7221 or permission of faculty.
+Pre/corequisite: 6010 or 6022, 6020 or 6024, and 7221 or permission of faculty.
 [2]